Azumaya Objects in Triangulated Bicategories: Triangulated bicategories

 The work in this section allows us to give a unified proof of results from the tilting theory of \cite{rickard1989mtd} and \cite{SS03Stable}: \begin{proof}[Proof of \ref{prop:RiCor} and \ref{prop:RiSpectra}] Let $\wt{T}$ denote $T$ regarded as a bimodule over $A = \thom{T}{T}$.
 Since $T$ is right-dualizable, $\wt{T}$ is right-dualizable in $\sD_k(A,B).$ Moreover, $A \hty \thom{\wt{T}}{\wt{T}}.$

-By \fref{prop:homotopy-bicat-applications}, $\sD_k$ is a triangulated closed autonomous monoidal bicategory.
+By \fref{rmk:k-alg-trbicat,prop:homotopy-bicat-applications}, $\sD_k$ is a triangulated Eilenberg-Watts bicategory.
 Since $k$ is the unit of $\sD_k$, the 1-cells of $\sD_k(k,B)$ are jointly target-faithful (\cref{defn:odD}).
 Since $T$ generates $\sD_k(k,B),$ \cref{lem:odDlem} shows that $T$ is target-faithful and this means that $\wt{T}$ is also target-faithful.
 The result then follows from \cref{cor:faithful-invertible,thm:InvertibilityChar}. \end{proof}